 Monitor accounts online

-The beauty of online accounts is that you can monitor them almost in real time.
+The beauty of online banking and other online accounts is that you can monitor them almost in real time.
 That means you can catch crooks long before a statement arrives in the mail.

 Here’s how to shield your money and your existing accounts.

 - Create strong passwords and user IDs, change them frequently, and don’t use the same ones for all your accounts.
 These steps make it harder for criminals to steal the virtual keys to your accounts and limit the damage they can do if they crack your code.
 Learn more here

 - Pay attention to security alerts that inform you about possible data breaches.
 It is a good idea to change your password if you have reason to believe that your information has been compromised.